How Do I Generate Traffic to a Squeeze Page?

 After you’ve selected your keywords, you then set the CPC (cost-per-click) bid for each keyword, which is the highest price you’re willing to pay when a potential customer clicks on your ad.
 The higher you bid, the better chance your ad will have a high ranking on Google.

 Keyword bids are not the only factor that determines ad rank.
 Your ad’s ranking also depends on quality score, which takes into account the relevancy of your keywords in the ad, the landing page you attach to it, and how responsive the page is on different devices (desktop, mobile, tablet).
 It is important advertisers use message matching to achieve a high quality score and best user experience.
 The combination of both your quality score and ad rank determine the ad’s position on Google.

-Yahoo and Bing Network ads operate in a very similar way to Google AdWords: Advertisers insert keywords, select a maximum bid amount, write the ads, and connect the ads to the destination page (landing page).
+Yahoo and Bing Network ads operate in a very similar way to Google Ads: Advertisers insert keywords, select a maximum bid amount, write the ads, and connect the ads to the destination page (landing page).

 No matter your business type, Bing Ads can be a valuable tool for you to generate traffic.
 One distinct difference with Yahoo and Bing ads is there is no minimum budget required.

-Another advantage of Bing Ads is the fact that you can easily import your Google AdWords account into Bing ads — making the setup process that much easier and faster to start generating traffic to your squeeze page.
+Another advantage of Bing Ads is the fact that you can easily import your Google Ads account into Bing ads — making the setup process that much easier and faster to start generating traffic to your squeeze page.